konveyor/kai/docs/scenarios/demo.md

 kubectl apply -f deploy/kubernetes/persistent-volume-claim.yaml kubectl apply -f deploy/kubernetes/postgresql-deployment.yaml kubectl apply -f deploy/kubernetes/postgresql-service.yaml

+# Wait until the postgres pod is running
+watch kubectl get all
 ```

 This should setup the database ready for connections from the coolstore app.